 Moving on to the next stage of adulthood.
 I’m constantly ‘doing and making’.
 My full-time job as a Visual Arts Lecturer in the Kimberleys requires me to constantly tune in to students’ realm and thought process encouraging and pushing their boundaries.
 A student once ask me – what do you do for your practice?
 I realised then I did not really have anything going but I do have an artistic practice….. just very quietly and not entirely extrovert about it.
 It was a real challenge for me then, as I knew I need to walk the talk.
 I’ve since been very active and made sure i give myself something back to the creative community as much as I give out to my students.
 It’s a learning process for me too!

 I now understand better the intention my grandmother’s tedious structural ways of folding and cutting.
 It is about giving each sheet of paper its care and respect.
 It was such an intense awe watching her process but looking back, I owed the significant part of my practice to the process – the patience and pride in knowing every single cut is of purpose and intent.

 All Kimberley artists has a very significant way of introducing their artistic statement to the wider audience.
 The vast landscape has given everyone a notion to express from macro to micro scale.
 Ian McConnell is a painter, a visionary and a passionate artist.
 He has an interesting view in his approach towards his artwork.
 But one thing remains the same whenever we cross path and exchange a quick and in-depth conversation about our satirical art world…. it is the process and never about the end product.
 In the end of the day, what we created is a remnant of our journey.

-Jacky has an exhibition scheduled at the Agora Gallery in New York in August 2016.
-For more about Jacky, visit her at Jacky Cheng.
-You can also follow her on twitter and instagram and also check out her facebook page.
+Jackie has been involved in many solo and collaborative shows both in Australia, and internationally including the Agora Gallery in New York For more about Jacky, visit her at Jacky Cheng.
+You can also follow her on facebook and also check out her facebook page.